. There is both ‘good’ cholesterol and ‘bad’ cholesterol

 .
 Remain diligent with diet and exercise and you can minimise risks

 Cholesterol is a buzzword that everybody has heard of at one point but possibly doesn’t completely understand as to how it pertains to their body and the role it plays.
 Over the course of this article we will try and rectify that.
 The first thing to note is that there is cholesterol that is naturally produced by the body and cholesterol that you get from outside sources through what we eat.
 These are primarily fatty foods.

 The next thing to consider is how to avoid getting into that danger zone.
-Fortunately, there are some steps you can take, both in terms of lifestyle and diet, that can help prevent you from putting yourself in unnecessary risk.
+Fortunately, there are some steps you can take, both in terms of diet and lifestyle, that can help prevent you from putting yourself in unnecessary risk.
 The first thing we will look at is diet.
-The two key things to cut down on are salt and fat.
+Two key points are to cut down on are salt and fat.
 Try to eat less than fifteen grams of fat and six grams of salt per day.

-A walk around the block, a jog once a week, fifteen minutes on a stationary bike and all of these small pieces eventually turn into something bigger.
-It’s the consistent repetition of multiple small pieces two to three times a week that will go a long way to ensuring that your long term health is not put in any jeopardy.
-That’s an overview of what you need to know about cholesterol and if you remain careful and diligent in regards to exercise and nutrition you can minimise problems down the road.
+The next change is in regards to lifestyle, specifically an increase in exercise and physical activity.
+It doesn’t have to be too strenuous but it should be consistent and productive.
+A walk around the block, a jog once or twice a week, fifteen minutes on a stationary bike are all small pieces that can turn into something bigger.
+It’s the consistent repetition of multiple small pieces that will go a long way to ensuring that your long term health is not placed in any jeopardy.